 By completing the steps, you’ll know what your end users want, how your product solves a problem for them, how to keep improving the product, and how to market it.
 Sounds scary?
 Not if you have the right resources and tools.

 These customer development tools will help you “get out of the building”… oftentimes without actually having to physically leave your chair.
 They’ll enable you to connect with your users, see their reactions to your product, hear their feedback, and understand their behavior and their needs.
 This list includes tools for engaging with users, conducting surveys and interviews, and understanding user behavior.
-Each tool is a market leader in its category.
+Each customer development tool is a market leader in its category.

 Customer Development Tool #1: SurveyMonkey